elisaj1317/61040-team-portfolio/_posts/2022-11-18-conceptual-design.md

 **State** :

 - name: Community -\> one name // community's unique identifier
-- members: Community -\> set User // users who have joined the community (each user can only be a member to one community)
+- members: Community -\> set Item // entities who have joined the community (each entity can only be a member to one community)
-- followers: Community -\> set User //users who are willing to walk to this community to claim food
+- followers: Community -\> set Item // entities who are willing to walk to this community to claim food

 **Actions** :

-- User u follows community with name v
+- Entity u follows community with name v
   - Add u to community v's followers
-- User u unfollows community with name v
+- Entity u unfollows community with name v
   - Remove u from community v's followers

+## User

 **Name** : User